ethereum-optimism/optimism/packages/docs/specs/ovm/codecopy.md

 # `CODECOPY` in Transpiled Bytecode

-The opcode `CODECOPY` accepts `memOffset`, `codeOffset`, and `length` inputs from the stack, modifying the memory so that `memory[memOffset:memOffset + length] = code[codeOffset:codeOffset + length]`.
+The opcode `CODECOPY` accepts `memOffset`, `codeOffset`, and `length` inputs from the stack, modifying the memory so that `memory[memOffset:memOffset + length] = cod [codeOffset:codeOffset + length]`.
 Since we are by definition modifying the `code` of a contract by transpiling, there is no general way to handle pre-transpiled `CODECOPYs` since the impact on execution is dependent on how the `CODECOPY` was expected to be used.
 For Solidity, there are three ways in which `CODECOPY` is used:

-> 1. Constants which exceed 32 bytes in length are stored in the
->     bytecode and `CODECOPY` ed for use in execution. (if \<=32 bytes
->     they are just `PUSHN` ed)
+1. Constants which exceed 32 bytes in length are stored in the bytecode and `CODECOPY` ed for use in execution. (if \<=32 bytes they are just `PUSHN` ed)
-> 2. All constructor logic for initcode is prefixed to the bytecode to
->     be deployed, and this prefix runs `CODECOPY(suffixToDeploy), ...,
->     RETURN` during `CREATE(2)` .
+2. All constructor logic for initcode is prefixed to the bytecode to be deployed, and this prefix runs `CODECOPY(suffixToDeploy), ..., RETURN` during `CREATE(2)` .
-> 3. Constructor parameters are passed as bytecode and then are
->     `CODECOPY` ed to memory before being treated like calldata.
+3. Constructor parameters are passed as bytecode and then are `CODECOPY` ed to memory before being treated like calldata.

 This document explains each of these cases and how they're handled transpilation-side.

 ## Constants